·

 At the time he said, "This is great, we're three hours closer to Biarritz."

-By the time we got to our first stop outside of Burgos,
+by the time we arrived at our first rest stop outside of Burgos,

 the sky turned from black to grey.